ma-5/ma5-mobile-menu/README.md

     .ma5-li-3
 ```

-Class for <a> ".ma5-path-to-active" add color to path to active link.
+Class for &lt;a&gt; ".ma5-path-to-active" add color to path to active link.

 The panel is open when main &lt;html&gt; element contains css class ".ma5-menu-active".